 When Larry isn’t grooming or fixing our equipment, he enjoys cross country-skiing.
 In the off-season he enjoys fishing and golfing.
 Larry is married to Tina.
 She is one of our volunteers and does the trail maintenance on the snowshoe trails.

-During this time, I earned my coaching certification through the Central Cross Country Ski Association and later transitioned to the Professional Ski Instructors of America (PSIA) to give back to the sport by helping others improve their skiing skills.
+About 10 years ago, Alan became involved in the Michigan skiing community, traveling there to participate in numerous Michigan Cup events.
+During this time, he earned his coaching certification through the Central Cross Country Ski Association and later transitioned to the Professional Ski Instructors of America (PSIA) to give back to the sport by helping others improve their skiing skills.

 Alan and his wife Heather are avid outdoor enthusiasts who frequently travel to Northern Michigan and other picturesque locations.
 They have also had the pleasure of skiing at Sovereign Lake in British Columbia during the early season.